dv/dotfiles/README.md

 ## Changes from "holman does dotfiles"

 * Move `script/` files into root directory, a place I feel is better suited for the meta-ness of these scripts
+* `script/bootstrap` also symlinks files starting with "." into $HOME as well as files ending with ".symlink"

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.